 3 months after birthday month

-Note: The later you enroll, the later your coverage will start - which could mean up to a three-month wait.
+Note: The later you enroll, the later your coverage will start.
 In this example, if your birthday is in July, your Initial Enrollment Period starts April 1 and ends Oct.
 31.

 Special Enrollment Period for Parts A and B